 - The jet condenser is simple in design.

 - Built-in cost is very much less.

-- In the case of surface condenser, it dramatically improves the vacuum efficiency.
+- In the case of a surface condenser, it dramatically improves vacuum efficiency.

-- Quantity of the cooling water needed for heat exchange purpose is relatively low.
+- The quantity of cooling water needed for heat exchange purposes is relatively low.

 - As cooling water and condensate come out in one stream, so here it is not possible to reuse the condensate without water treatment.

-- Vacuum efficiency is low in direct contact condenser like the jet condenser.
+- Vacuum efficiency is low in direct contact condensers like the jet condenser.